Neolithic Migration to Orkney

 While they were temporary residents, camping in Orkney, these huge groups built some of the monuments of the Orkney World Heritage Site.
 These include the Maeshowe Chambered Cairn, the Stones of Stenness, the Ring of Brodgar, and a couple of other henges in the area.

-As seasons progressed, and people returned to Orkney, to continue this great work, the sea rose, and whittled away at the strand that joined Caithness to Orkney.
+As seasons progressed, and people returned to Orkney, to continue this great work, the level of the sea rose, and whittled away at the strand that joined Caithness to Orkney.

 Castaways